rodekruis/data-service-catalogue/docs/payment/pause-payment-pa.md

 ---
-title: Payment - Change PA status in the program
+title: Payment - Discontinue PA payment in the program
 hide:
   - toc
 ---

-In the course of a program, PA status may change due to a variety of reasons in their inclusion score.
+In the course of a program, PA status may change due to a variety of factors.
 You can decide to end or pause the inclusion of a PA within a program.
 Therefore, the PA may stop receiving payments.

+!!!
+Important "Who can perform actions in this page?"
+    Finance Manager and Finance Officer roles can perform actions in the Payment page.
+    Additional users may be granted only **View** permission on this page.
+[Learn more about Users & Roles](../users/users-roles-page.md)

 ### Search for a PA and Filter on status